Strict Subgoal Execution: Reliable Long-Horizon Planning in Hierarchical Reinforcement Learning: Methods

 \subsection{Failure-Aware Path Refinement}

-In the SSE framework, reliable subgoal execution is crucial since each subgoal must be reached within a single high-level step.
-As described in Section~\ref{sec:preliminary}, graph-based methods use Dijkstra’s algorithm to compute waypoint paths from $\phi(s_t)$ to $\tilde{g}_t$ on a graph $G = (V, E)$, with edge distances defined by $d$ in Eq.~\eqref{eq:dist}.
-However, this distance does not capture failure cases such as collisions or getting stuck, leading agents to often fail even along the shortest path.
-We observe that such failure-prone regions significantly hinder subgoal success.
+In the SSE framework, reliable subgoal execution is crucial as each subgoal must be reached within a single high-level step.
+As described in Section~\ref{sec:preliminary}, graph-based methods use Dijkstra’s algorithm to compute waypoint paths from $\phi(s_t)$ to $\tilde{g}_t$ on a graph $G = (V, E)$, with edge distances defined by $d$ in \eqref{eq:dist}.
+However, this distance ignores failure cases like collisions or getting stuck, causing agents to fail even on the shortest path.
+We observe these failure-prone regions significantly hinder subgoal success.
 To address this, we introduce a \textit{failure-aware path refinement} strategy that increases edge costs in unreliable regions, steering the planner toward safer alternatives.
+For each edge from node $v_1$ to node $v_2$, we define the failure ratio $\rho_{\textrm{f}}$ for the target node $v_2$, and refine the edge by increasing its distance as the failure ratio increases as